willpiam/elementary-cellular-automaton/ReadMe.md

 ## Other variations

-    It might be fun to write another C++ version with a more functional style
+1. It might be fun to write another C++ version with a more functional style
+2. A multi-threaded version written in C would be cool

 ## Tips